DFE-Digital/improve-workload-and-wellbeing-for-school-staff/README.md

 # Improve School Workload and Wellbeing

 Welcome to the README for our static site generator app using Nanoc.
 This document provides instructions for setting up the application on both MacOS and Windows devices.

 ## Introduction

 This application is built using Nanoc, a powerful static site generator that offers flexibility and a rich set of features for building static websites.
 Our choice of Nanoc is driven by its robust "Checking" feature, ensuring high-quality content and avoiding regressions.

+The external URL for the project is <http://improve-workload-and-wellbeing-for-school-staff.education.gov.uk/>.

+The GitHub pages URL for the project is <https://dfe-digital.github.io/improve-school-workload-and-wellbeing/>.

 ## Prerequisites